 Bringing families together

-One family member told me the funeral photo book had helped heal the rift between the extended family; the simple process of having the two families in the one book had an impact and began the slow process of encouraging communication.
+One family member told me their Keepsake Book had helped heal the rift between the extended family; the simple process of having the two families in the one book had an impact and began the slow process of encouraging communication.
+All the family had taken ownership of the Keepsake Book and, in doing so, had made it part of their healing process.

 Once a widow asked to if she could include an image of her husband and friends a year before he died.
-I welcomed her suggestion as I want families to understand it is their book.
-You can put in whatever images you want.
-If there is a photo of your loved one from their youth, or a place they loved visiting, all these can be included and add to the book’s rich texture.
-All the family had taken ownership of the book and, in doing so, had made it part of their healing process.
+I welcomed her suggestion as I want families to understand it is their keepsake book.

+If there is a photo of your loved one from their youth, or a place they loved visiting, all these can be included and add to the Keepsake Book’s rich texture.

 Funerals have so many roles.
 They can be about supporting the widower or consoling the widow or they can be about reuniting families or preserving memories.
 Sometimes they are about the formal transfer of responsibility from the dead father to the eldest son.
 Sometimes funerals are nothing but bewilderment especially when the deceased is young.
 Sometimes funerals are about celebrating a long lived live.
 Funerals can also be about a widow honouring her husband or they can be about a community wanting to pay its respects.
 Sometimes they are about expressing communal sorrow.